COSIMA/regional-mom6/paper/paper.md

 The Modular Ocean Model version 6 (MOM6) is a widely-used open-source general circulation ocean--sea ice model, developed mainly at the NOAA Geophysical Fluid Dynamics Laboratory [@Adcroft2019MOM6].
 MOM6 contains several improvements over its predecessor MOM5 [@griffies2014elements], including the implementation of the Arbitrary-Lagrangian-Eulerian vertical coordinates [@griffies2020ALE], more efficient tracer advection schemes, and state-of-the art parameterizations of sub-grid scale physics.

-The nature of turbulent flows is such that smaller scales of motion emerge spontaneously, i.e., flows exhibit forward energy cascade.
-Oceanic flows are no exception to this rule.
+The nature of turbulent flows is such that smaller scales of motion emerge spontaneously, i.e., flows exhibit forward energy cascade; oceanic flows are no exception to this rule. [@richardson1922weather].
 What might seem counter-intuitive is that in the ocean the small-scale motions (motions from ~100m to ~100km) are very important in shaping the large-scale ocean circulation and climate (motions of ~10,000km) [@Melet2022ch2; @deLavergne2022ch3; @Gula2022ch8].
 Despite the increase in computational power and the use of graphical processing units that can bring breakthrough performance and speedup [@silvestri2023oceananigansjl], there will always be processes that are smaller than the model's grid spacing and, thus, remain unresolved.